carolemieux/afl-rb/README.md

 # AFL -- Rare Branches (FairFuzz)

-AFL extension to target rare branches
+An AFL extension to target rare branches.
+AFL is written and maintained by Michal Zalewski <lcamtuf@google.com>; rare branches extension by Caroline Lemieux <clemieux@cs.berkeley.edu>.

----
+## Summary

 This is a modified version of [AFL](http://lcamtuf.coredump.cx/afl/) which changes (1) the way in which AFL selects input for mutation and (2) the way in which AFL mutates inputs to target rare "branches" in the program under test.
 AFL keeps track of program coverage an input achieves by counting the number of times the input hits a _Basic Block Transition_ (see [AFL technical details](http://lcamtuf.coredump.cx/afl/technical_details.txt) for more detail).
 This basic block transition can be loosely associated with a branch in the control flow graph, thus we call refer to these transitions as _branches_.